dronezzzko/guzzle-simple-circuit-breaker/README.md

 # guzzle-simple-circuit-breaker
-An implementation of the Circuit Breaker pattern for Guzzle
+An implementation of the Circuit Breaker pattern for Guzzle that prevents sending failed requests in a row.

 ## How To Use
 ```php